-Today I'm going to talk about six tips for building teamwork in marriage.
+Today I'm going to talk about six tips for building marriage teamwork.
 If we really search our heart of hearts, I think a lot of us would agree that a top goal, if not the ultimate goal for marriage, is to develop a sense of teamwork.
 That's why we get married, because we want a partner, but we're not very good at being partners with our partner.
 A lot of us need help on how to become good partners.
 What does that look like?
 What pulls us apart?
 So I'm going to go through some tips to consider on building a sense of teamwork in your marriage.
 But first, let's define our terms.